deuxfleurs-org/garage/doc/book/src/connect/index.md

 Most S3 clients can be configured easily with these parameters, provided that you follow the following guidelines:

-- **Force path style:** Garage does not support DNS-style buckets, which are now by default on Amazon S3.
-Instead, Garage uses the legacy path-style bucket addressing.
+- **Be careful to DNS-style/path-style access:** Garage supports both DNS-style buckets, which are now by default on Amazon S3, and legacy path-style buckets.
+If you use a reverse proxy in front of Garage, make sure that you configured it to support the access-style required by the software you want to use.
-  Remember to configure your client to acknowledge this fact.

 - **Configuring the S3 region:** Garage requires your client to talk to the correct "S3 region", which is set in the configuration file.
 This is often set just to `garage`.